DarraghRogan/Per-mille/README.md

 All YouTube metric requests are sent directly, using HTTPS, to Google from your mac, and for Twitter & Instagram a third party service via rapidapi.com is used (again, directly connected to from your mac).
 Note that Google & RapidAPI can see the username of the account you are looking for metrics on and also your mac's IP address which can be unique to you depending on network configuration.

 ### Support
-Please email me on support@permille.app - this is a side project for me so understand ti may take me a couple of days to get back.
+Please email me on support@permille.app - this is a side project for me so understand it may take me a couple of days to get back.

 ### Privacy Policy
 Last updated June 27, 2020